Cistern: Toilet cisterns

-The modern water closet (WC) or toilet utilises a cistern to reserve and hold the correct amount of water required to flush the toilet bowl.
+The modern toilet utilises a cistern to reserve and hold the correct amount of water required to flush the toilet bowl.
 In earlier toilets, the cistern was located high above the toilet bowl and connected to it by a long pipe.
 It was necessary to pull a hanging chain connected to a release valve located inside the cistern in order to flush the toilet.
 Modern toilets may be close coupled, with the cistern mounted directly on the toilet bowl and no intermediate pipe.
 In this arrangement, the flush mechanism (lever or push button) is usually mounted on the cistern.
 Concealed cistern toilets, where the cistern is built into the wall behind the toilet, are also available.
 A flushing trough is a type of cistern used to serve more than one WC pan at one time.
 These cisterns are becoming less common, however.
 The cistern was the genesis of the modern bidet.

 At the beginning of the flush cycle, as the water level in the toilet cistern tank drops, the flush valve flapper falls back to the bottom, stopping the main flow to the flush tube.
 Because the tank water level has yet to reach the fill line, water continues to flow from the tank and bowl fill tubes.
 When the water again reaches the fill line, the float will release the fill valve shaft and water flow will stop.

 One Million Cisterns Program

 In Northeastern Brazil, the One Million Cisterns Program (Programa 1 Milhão de Cisternas or P1MC) has assisted local people with water management.
 The Brazilian government adopted this new policy of rainwater harvesting in 2013.
 The Semi-Arid Articulation (ASA) has been providing managerial and technological support to establish cement-layered containers, called cisterns, to harvest and store rainwater for small farm-holders in 34 territories of nine states where ASA operates (Minas Gerais, Bahia, Sergipe, Alagoas, Pernambuco, Paraíba, Rio Grande do Norte, Ceará and Piauí).

-The rainwater falling on the rooftops are passed through pipelines or gutters and stored in the cistern.
+The rainwater falling on the rooftops is directed through pipelines or gutters and stored in the cistern.
 The cistern is covered with a lid to avoid evaporation.
 Each cistern has a capacity of 16,000 liters.
 Water collected in it during 3–4 months of the rainy season can sustain the requirement for drinking, cooking, and other basic sanitation purposes for rest of the dry periods.
-By 2016, 1.2 million RWH cisterns were implemented for human consumption alone.
+By 2016, 1.2 million rainwater harvesting cisterns were implemented for human consumption alone.
 After positive results of P1MC, the government introduced another program named "One Land, Two Water Program" (Uma Terra, Duas Águas, P1 + 2), which provides a farmer with another slab cistern to support agricultural production.